 Media and software subscription services are obvious mentions for a subscription-based company.
 We’ve all heard them and its kind of hard to compete against them currently.
 What about the other industries?

-According to the research mentioned in the book, there are still a lot of old businesses models that desperately need an upgrade.
+According to the research mentioned in the book, there are still a lot of old business models that desperately need an upgrade.

 Health care: Currently the health care experience is a joke: You visit a doctor, who might send you to a lab for tests, or see another specialist, or a pharmacy to pick up some medication.
 There are forms to fill out at every stop, not to mention the traffic and the amount of time you spent riding the roller coaster.